cs130-w21/5/README.md

 ![start_build](images/popup.png)

-Press "Trigger Custom Build" to begin the manually created build process
+Press "Trigger Custom Build" to begin the manually created build process.

 Also located at the [bruintutor Travis CI page](https://travis-ci.com/github/cs130-w21/bruintutor) is the history of builds from all the PR requests created in this project.
 This will give an idea of how the CI process has developed.